K2Documentation/K2Documentation.Samples.Extensions.InlineFunctions/README.md

 For more on custom inline functions, please see the topic https://help.k2.com/onlinehelp/k2five/DevRef/5.3/default.htm#Extend/WF/Custom-Inline-Function.html

+Note: This extension applies to legacy components (such as K2 Studio and K2 for Visual Studio), legacy assemblies, legacy services or legacy functionality.
+If you have upgraded from K2 blackpearl 4.7 to K2 Five, these items may still be available in your environment.
+These legacy items will not be available in new installations of K2 Five.
+These legacy components may also not be available, supported, or behave as described here, in future updates or versions of K2.

 ## Prerequisites
 The sample code has the following dependencies:
 * .NET Assemblies (both assemblies are included with K2 client-side tools install and are also included in the project's References folder)